squid-cache/squid-cache.github.io/docs/ConfigExamples/MultiplePortsWithWccp2.md

 ## Outline

 The Squid WCCPv2 implementation can intercept more than TCP port 80.
-The currrent implementation can create multiple arbitrary TCP and UDP ports.
+The current implementation can create multiple arbitrary TCP and UDP ports.

 There are a few caveats: